Tonelllo/rt1_2/README.md

 - Action clients and servers
 - Custom action messages

-In addition to those topics this project has been developed to familiarize with the development of ros nodes using c++.
+In addition to those topics this project has been developed to familiarize with the development of ROS nodes using c++.
 **NOTE** that both on this documentation and in the code the terms "goal" and "target" mean the same concept, so the point that the robot needs to reach.
-The project is divided in three different nodes
+The project is divided in three different nodes.
 ### assignment_2_2023_nodeA
 This node is the action client.
 This node keeps asking the user for a new target to reach.
 The input is parsed and if the syntax is not correct then a "Malformed input" error will be displayed, and a new goal will be requested.
 If the user sets the target then the robot starts to go towards it.
 The user has also the possibility to cancel the reach of the target by writing 'cancel' or close the node by pressing 'q'.
 The sending and the cancellation of the target is done by using the action client functionalities.
-This node also works as a proxy for the "/odom" topic in fact it extracts from it the position and the velocity of the robot and sends it with a custom message on "assignment_2_2023/customStatus".
-In addition to that this node also provides change reports on the status of the robot by subscribing to "/reaching_goal/status".
+This node also works as a proxy for the `/odom` topic in fact it extracts from it the position and the velocity of the robot and sends it with a custom message on `assignment_2_2023/customStatus`.
+In addition to that this node also provides change reports on the status of the robot by subscribing to `/reaching_goal/status`.
 This node will signal when a new goal has been set, when a goal has been canceled and when the goal has been reached.
 As an implementation choice this node allows setting only one goal at a time, so if the user tries to set another target when one is already set an error message will be presented telling the user to first remove the already set goal before issuing another one.
 The pseudocode of this node is:
 ```c